logicalmechanism/CNFT-Origin-Trace/README.md

 If print is set to true, it will display the information inside the terminal and attempt to open nx.html in the default internet browser.

-If save is set to true then it will just save the nx.html file to the local folder and it will save all the addresses and transactions into a json file, cnft_history.json.
+If save is set to true then it will just save the nx.html file to the local folder and it will save all the addresses and transactions into thecnft_history.json files.

 Set mainet_flag to False for testnet tracing.